ember-learn/guides-source/guides/v2.10.0/tutorial/hbs-helper.md

 based on its `type`.
 Instead of trying to include this presentation logic directly in our component, let's create a template helper to deal with it.
-This way our template remains declarative, meaning that it only declares what data to display, while our helper will contain the particulars about how that data should be displayed.
+This way our template remains declarative, meaning that it only declares what data to use, while our helper will handle how that data should be displayed. should be displayed.

 To get started, let's generate a helper for `rental-property-type`: